galaniz/formation/src/objects/README.md

 ### `class Collapsible`

 Collapse height of specified element by trigger elements.
+For nested and accordian functionality to work need to pass `array` of collapsible instances in `args`.

 _Parameters:_